-The paper, which was co-authored with Barrett’s post-doctoral fellow, Shir Atzil, and researchers from Hebrew University in Jerusalem and the Cedars-Sinai Medical Center in Los Angeles, was published in the journal Nature Human Behavior.
+The paper, which was co-authored with Barrett’s postdoctoral fellow, Shir Atzil, and researchers from Hebrew University in Jerusalem and the Cedars-Sinai Medical Center in Los Angeles, was published in the journal Nature Human Behaviour.

 The paper lays out a new framework for understanding social behavior, which Barrett said could represent a paradigm shift in the field of developmental neuroscience.

 “It’s not a single hypothesis, but a whole framework that guides the questions researchers ask, the experiments they perform, and how they interpret data,” she said.
 “We’re replacing the old framework with a new one that has new and better questions.”

 For example, it asserts that human brain circuitry is not identical.
 The microwiring in each brain is created in response to experiences during infancy and childhood.
 So a child’s brain will develop differently depending on how attentive her parents are, whether she lives in poverty, and which culture she grows up in.